JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

 these series of notes will go from installing `postgres` on `Linux` (`Ubuntu 18.10 Cosmic Cuttlefish`) to creating doc columns on `postgres` to doing some jolly operations over `jsonb` columns and testing some indexes.

-I will use `linux` as OS, `java` ecosystem as supporting framework, and of course, `PostgreSQL` as databasse.
+I will use `linux` as OS, `java` ecosystem as supporting framework, and of course, `PostgreSQL` as database.

 let's get this started!